Moddage/TF2-Sandbox/README.md

 TF2: Sandbox is a open-source gamemode for Team Fortress 2 that introduces PhysGun, ability to build.

-In this game, players can releash their creative head and build things they love, you can roleplay, can build, can do many things like building a parkour, building a house, a restaurant and many more.
+In this game, players can releash their creative head and build things they love, you can roleplay, can build, can do many things like building a parkour, building a house, and many more.

 General Sandbox Features:
 - Spawn Props - Spawn any props in order to build something.